-ENG 1A (3) READING AND COMPOSITION
+READING AND COMPOSITION

 Prerequisites: Satisfactory score on reading and writing placement tests and instructor recommendation.
 The standard course in freshman English.
-The course seeks to improve the student's ability to understand serious and complex prose and to improve the student's ability to write exposition that is thoughtful and clear.
+The course seeks to improve the student's ability to understand serious and complex prose and to improve the student's ability to unite exposition that is thoughtful and clear.
 (CSU, UC)